Skip to main content

 Choose OpenClaw if...

-• +Choose OpenClaw if you want a persistent, agentic assistant that remembers context across sessions and keeps working in the background—useful for ongoing personal/team operations, not just one-off generation.
+• +Choose OpenClaw if you want a persistent personal/team assistant that remembers context across sessions and can run tasks in the background on a schedule (cron-style), rather than generating a web app from scratch.